yourbasic/api/README.md

   the job of a list, even though it's implemented as a tree.
   I surely got that right.

-- The cheesy stock picture in the README file depicts a list, not a tree.
+- The cheesy stock photo in the README file depicts a list, not a tree.
   Perhaps I got that right.

 - The data structure is known as a Fenwick tree, or binary indexed tree.